-Citizens can become involved in SSCRPC activities in several ways aside from being appointed to the Commission by the Springfield City Council or the Sangamon County Board.
+Citizens can become involved in SSCRPC activities in a number of ways aside from being appointed to the Commission by the Springfield City Council or the Sangamon County Board.
 Meetings of the Commission, its Executive Policy Board, and the Land Subdivision Committee are open to the public, as are meetings of SATS.
 The Commission often seeks citizen input on projects and surveys it is conducting.
-It holds public workshops and discussions on various subjects throughout the year and provides a great deal of information on its website: www.sscrpc.com.
-Citizens can also request to be added to the Commission's email list.
+It holds public workshops and meetings on various subjects throughout the year, and provides a great deal of information on its website: www. sscrpc.com.
+Citizens can also request to be placed on the Commission's email list.

-Individuals interested in Commission activities should also check the events calendar on the SSCRPC website and the other information provided there.
-The information resources provided through the SSCRPC website provides current information to the public.
-The public can also keep up with the Commission - and the topics it is following and its Facebook site.
+Individuals interested in Commission activities should also check the events calendar on the SSCRPC website as well as the other information provided there.
+The information resources provided through the SSCRPC website are specifically intended to provide current information to the public.
+The public can also keep up with the Commission - and the topics it is following - an its Facebook site.